Ashiiish3/React-JS-Projects/to-do-list-project/README.md

 ## To do List Project

 ### Introduction
 Hello Everyone!
-This documentation provides an overview of Boat Website.
-The Boat website clone is a fully responsive and modern e-commerce platform designed to mimic the look and functionality of the official Boat website.
-It showcases various electronic products such as headphones, speakers, wearables, and other accessories.
-The clone features an interactive product grid, advanced filtering options, detailed product pages with reviews, and a dynamic cart system.
-Built with React and styled using Tailwind CSS, the platform provides a smooth and seamless shopping experience across all devices.
-Features like smooth scrolling, responsive navigation, and theme customization have also been integrated to enhance user interaction.
+This is a responsive and user-friendly to-do list application designed to help users manage tasks efficiently.
+Users can add, edit, and delete tasks while marking them as completed once done.
+It also includes real-time updates, enabling users to interact with the task list without needing to reload the page.

 ### Project Details
-- Project Link: boat-lifestyle.com (https://to-do-list-project-kohl.vercel.app/?order=null&filterCategory=)
+- Project Link: To do List Project (https://to-do-list-project-kohl.vercel.app/?order=null&filterCategory=)
 - Project Duration: 1 Days
 - Usage Tools: React js, Tailwind CSS, HTML 5, CSS 3, Javascript, JSON-Server